rish283/contrast/research.md

 <figure>
 <img style="float: center" src="/kk1.jpg">
-<figcaption align = "center"><b>Proposed approach: Moments extracted from the local interaction of the model output with the RKHS potential field of the weights quantify the output uncertainty.</b></figcaption>
+<figcaption align = "center"><b>Approach: Moments extracted from the local interaction of the model output with the RKHS potential field of the weights quantify the output uncertainty.</b></figcaption>
 </figure>

 We combine the expressive power of the Gaussian reproducing kernel Hilbert space (RKHS) and the high local resolution provided by quantum physics to create a moment decomposition framework for quantifying the predictive uncertainty of neural network models.
 The framework, called the quantum information potential field (QIPF), replaces the convention Bayesian notion of weight PDF with a physics based potential field representation of the models weights in a Gaussian RKHS.
 The QIPF moments quantify predictive uncertainty of a model by measuring the local interaction of the model prediction with its weight potential field.
 We show that the QIPF uncertainty measures are much more precise and better calibrated than Bayesian methods, especially in presence of distributional shifts in test-set, while being much cheaper to compute.